geeksville/arduleader/README.md

 * start by just slaming in new target WPs and loitering, but eventually fork loiter in navigation.pde to be smart about ridge rules, stay just outside of pilot, at the correct speed and altitude
 * properly handle return to launch when launch is above most of the flight
-* QGroundControl talks to plane via 900MHz.
-FormationLead talks to QGroundControl via UDP http://www.qgroundcontrol.org/dev/mavlink_linux_integration_tutorial
+* MAVProxy talks to plane via 900MHz.
+FormationLead talks to MAVProxy via UDP http://www.qgroundcontrol.org/dev/mavlink_linux_integration_tutorial

 * Split the app into two parts.
 One app uploads mavlink flight info for the hang-glider (per http://www.qgroundcontrol.org/mavlink/start).
-Call this app FlightGen.
+Call this app FlightLead.
 Make a variant of FlightGen that reads IGC files to allow testing in simulation.
 * The other app watches a mavlink feed for any particular system ID and tries to follow that vehicle by sending set waypoint commands to